Welcome to the official web site of the New York State Commission on Judicial Conduct.

 Matter of Domenick J. Porco

-The Commission released a decision dated July 18, 2014, accepting the resignation of Prattsville Town Court Justice Robert J. Blain (Greene County).
-The decision is available at Blain Decision.
+The Commission released a decision dated September 18, 2014, accepting the resignation of Eastchester Town Court Justice Domenick J. Porco (Westchester County).
+The decision is available at Porco Decision.
 An accompanying press release is available at 2014 Releases.

 Matter of Cathryn M. Doyle